conradakunga/BlogCode/README.md

 ## January 2026

+**12 January 2026** - [How To Compress Multiple Files Using GZip In C# & .NET](https://www.conradakunga.com/blog/how-to-compress-multiple-files-using-gzip-in-c-net/) - How to gzip multiple files

+**10 January 2026** - [How To Compress A File Using GZip In C# & .NET](https://www.conradakunga.com/blog/how-to-compress-a-file-using-gzip-in-c-net/) - How to gzip a file

+**8 January 2026** - [How To UnZip Multiple Files In C# & .NET](https://www.conradakunga.com/blog/how-to-unzip-multiple-files-in-c-net/) - How to unzip multiple files

 **7 January 2026** - [How To Zip Multiple Files In C# & .NET](https://www.conradakunga.com/blog/how-to-zip-multiple-files-in-c-net/) - How to zip multiple files

 **6 January 2026** - [How To UnZip A Single File In C# & .NET](https://www.conradakunga.com/blog/how-to-unzip-a-single-file-in-c-net/) - How to unzip a single file